Congressmen Cohen, Smith Introduce Bipartisan Bill to Protect Consumers from Unfair Taxes on Digital Goods

 This legislation would prevent the taxation of MP3 and software downloads, for example, at a higher rate than the tax on music and software CDs.
 The bill would prevent tax discrimination for consumers who chose to purchase a good or service in digital rather than tangible form.

-A Senate version of the measure was introduced Thursday by Senators John Thune (R-S.D.) and Ron Widen (D-OR).
+A Senate version of the measure was introduced Thursday by Senators John Thune (R-S.D.) and Ron Wyden (D-OR).